 Students may repeat any course once.
-All grades remain on the permanent record, but no more than one course will show credits earned and only the most recent grade is calculated into the grade point average.
+All grades remain on the permanent record but no more than one course will show credits earned and only the most recent grade is calculated into the grade point average.
+In situations where a course is repeated more than once, only the first grade has the opportunity to be remedied.

 A few select courses can be repeated multiple times with credit earned each time.
-These courses are identified in the Course Description section as 'repeatable for credit.'
+These courses are identified in the Course Description section as 'Repeatable once for credit.'